 Primary Well Control is hydrostatic pressure provided by drilling fluid more than formation pressure but less than fracture gradient while drilling.
 If hydrostatic pressure is less than reservoir pressure, reservoir fluid may influx into wellbore.
 This situation is called “Loss Primary Well Control”.

 Not only is hydrostatic pressure more than formation pressure, but also hydrostatic pressure must not exceed fracture gradient.
-If your mud in hole is too heavy causing broken wellbore, you will face with loss circulation problem (may be partially lost or total lost circulation).
+If mud in hole is too heavy, it will cause a broken wellbore, you will face with loss circulation problem (may be partially lost or total lost circulation).
 When fluid is losing into formation, mud level in well bore will be decreased that will result in reducing hydrostatic pressure.
-In worst case scenario, you will lose the primary well control and wellbore influx or kill will enter into wellbore.
+For the worst case scenario, you will lose the primary well control and wellbore influx or kick will enter into wellbore.

 Reference book: Well Control Books